O1dMate/dns-host/README.md

 # Issues & TODO
  * IPv6 address validation is not fully done.
  * No TCP server.
  * No length enforcement.
-If a large payload is given for a TXT record, or too many IP addresses are returned for an A or AAAA record, the response will be received correctly.
+If a large payload is given for a TXT record, or too many IP addresses are returned for an A or AAAA record, the response will be received incorrectly.